obabichev/articles/flask-react-heroku-netlify/part1/part1.md

 =secret -d -p 5433:5432 postgres
 ```

-If you run `docker ps` you will see that there are already two containers
+If you run `docker ps` you will see that there are two containers
-(two databases) and port 5432 on one of them forwarded into port 5433
+(two databases).
+Port 5432 from one of the containers is forwarded into port 5433
-on your machine (I specially chose different ports to make it clearer,
+on your operation system (I specially chose different ports to make it clearer,
 but you can use 5432 on both sides):

 ![25](https://oob-bucket-prod.s3.eu-central-1.amazonaws.com/1/6/Screenshot_2020-04-25_at_12.48.29.png)

 Now you can use any Postgres client to connect to the
 DB (psql, pgAdmin, ...).
-I prefer to use PyCharm possibilities,
+I prefer to use PyCharm possibilities.
-so for me, it looks like this:
+It looks something like this on my end:

 ![26](https://oob-bucket-prod.s3.eu-central-1.amazonaws.com/1/6/Screenshot_2020-04-25_at_13.38.44.png)

 ### Remove databases

-Now we may have two or more databases and I think we don't want
+Now we may have two or more databases and we probably don't want
 to keep them forever.
-Docker allows without problem to remove
+Docker allows the removal of existing containers.
-existing containers.
-To do that you need firstly stop the container
+To do that you need to stop the container
-and then remove.
-Bot commands look like:
+and then remove it.
+Both commands look like:

 ```shell script
 docker stop <container id>
 docker rm <container id>
 ```

-You can stop and remove all the containers one by one, but in the
+You can stop and remove all the containers one by one,
-case when you want to remove all container there is a faster way.
+but if you'd like to remove all the containers there is a faster way.
 You can run the command `docker ps -q` which will return only ids
 of containers (but only of running containers) and
 command `docker ps -q -a` (flag `-a` means all) which will return ids
-of all containers (even stopped).
+of all containers (even those that were stopped).

-With this knowledge we can stop all the containers with the command:
+We can stop all the containers with the following command:

 ```shell script
 # be sure that you use ` but not ' or "